Top 14 Vital Security Awareness Training Topics for 2024

 Enhancing browser security holds significant importance in the broader realm of Internet security since web browsers serve as the primary entry point to the Internet for the majority of users.

-Employees’ security awareness topics should cover current browser security threats and best practices by following updates and security blogs from browser vendors.
+Employees’ cyber security awareness topics should cover current browser security threats and best practices by following updates and security blogs from browser vendors.
+Employees need to know about the trending browser attacks and threats to be safe from such attacks.

 14. Incident Reporting